hanabi/hanabi.github.io/Reference.md

   * Bob cannot have the red 3 in his *Finesse Position*, because that card has negative red.
   * Bob now needs to figure out what the clue means.
 When going through all of the possibilities, he can safely put aside the possibility of a *Self-Bluff with Color* / a *Known Self-Bluff*, because we agree that they are illegal.
 The clue must have some other meaning and Bob will defer to whatever the next-most-likely thing is.

+### The Elimination Rewrite

+* Normally, when a playable card is discarded, a player will write *Elimination Notes* on their hand for the other copy of the card.
+* However, there is a special case when **two** copies of the same 1 are discarded.
+The original *Elimination Notes* from the discard of the first 1 no longer apply because it is possible that the player has drawn the third copy of the 1 before the second copy could be clued.
+* Thus, when a player discards the second copy of a playable 1, they should delete all of their *Elimination Notes* from the first discard and rewrite all of the *Elimination Notes* on the rest of their hand anew (essentially acting like the second discard was the first discard).

 <br />

 ## Level 4 - Rarely Used Expert Strategies